mcwills-clemson/Darknet/PalmettoInstall.md

 # Install Darknet on Palmetto

-Clone the entire DeepROAD repository into your scratch2 directory on Palmetto.
+Clone the entire Darknet repository into your scratch2 directory on Palmetto.
 This includes all the necessary scripts to start using Darknet, including scripts to download weights.  cuDNN needs to be cloned seperately into the correct location to work with the Makefile.

-	# Clone DeepROAD to scratch2
+	# Clone Darknet to scratch2
-	git clone --recursive https://github.com/eweill/DeepROAD.git /scratch2/${USER}/DeepROAD
+	git clone --recursive https://github.com/CUFCTDLBD/Darknet.git /scratch2/${USER}/Darknet

 Next we need to create an interactive job on a node with a GPGPU (in this case a K40).

 	# Create interactive session with provided script (modifiable if necessary).
-	/scratch2/${USER}/DeepROAD/bin/k40
+	/scratch2/${USER}/Darknet/bin/k40

 After successfully invoking an interactive session on Palmetto, set up the proper paths and environment variables for YOLO (including CUDA, OpenCV, FFMPEG, and more).
 The `yolo` script inside the cloned repository will set up all path variables and environment variables